 OONLIGHT nights in the Northland are often very beautiful.
 There in the summer time the gloaming continues until nearly midnight.
-Then nothing can be more glorious than to glide along amid the beautiful fir-clad rocky islands in a birch canoe over the still transparent waters.
+Then nothing can be more glorious than to glide along amid the beautiful fir-clad rocky islands in a birch cance over the still transrocky islands in a birch canoe over the still transparent waters.
 So large and luminous are the full moons of July and August that, with the west aglow and with the wondrous aurora flashing and blazing in the north, there is practically little night and no darkness at all.